SystemJargon/browser-extension-lookup/README.md

 ## Lookup web browser extensions by their Identifier

-Some dependancies are required in Ubunutu 24.04 LTS.
-Previous versions of Ubuntu may vary with how-to especially with lxml_html_clean.

 This repo shows how to achieve this via python.

 Note: For Windows you can maybe use the ChromeDriver with PowerShell and/or leverage Selenium to achieve a similar result to scrape the data.